buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The anycast prefix for 6to4 relays was formally deprecated by {{RFC7526}} in 2015, and since that time the use of 6to4 addresses has further declined, with very little evidence of its use on the public internet.
 Note that RFC7526 does not deprecate the 6to4 IPv6 prefix 2002::/16, it only deprecates the 6to4 Relay IPv4 prefix.

-This document therefore demotes the precedence of the 6to4 prefix in the policy table to the same precedence as carried by the Teredo prefix defined in [RFC 4380].
+This document therefore demotes the precedence of the 6to4 prefix in the policy table to the same precedence as carried by the Teredo prefix defined in [RFC4380].
 Leaving this entry in the default table will cause no problems and will help if any deployments still exist, and ensure 6to4 prefixes are differentiated from general GUAs.

 The discussion regarding the adding of 6to4 site prefixes in section 10.7 of RFC6724 remains valid.